- Debris in the fan intake / impeller path

 Reassemble and Validate Components

 Reinstall only properly seated and dry components, preferably genuine consumables for airflow consistency.
 Mis-seated bins or loose filter frames can create leaks and unstable fan pressure.
-Once assembled, restart the robot and ensure normal fan sound profile returns before launching a full cleaning map.
+Once assembled, restart the robot and make sure normal fan sound profile returns before launching a full cleaning map.

 Run Structured Retest and Observe